Committment to Accessibility

 Accessible Emergency Information:

-The Albany Medical Clinic is committed to providing patients and employees with publicly available emergency information in an accessible way upon request.
-Employees with disabilities will be provided individualized emergency response information when necessary.
+The Albany Medical Clinic is committed to providing patients with publicly available emergency information in an accessible way upon request.

 Accommodation Plans for Employees with Disabilities:

-The Clinic is committed to developing accommodation plans to employees requiring such plans in a clear and consistent manner.
-The Clinic will include the employee in the development of their plans while doing our upmost to maintain confidentiality.
-The Clinic will assess the accommodation needs of the employee and provide, in accessible formats if needed, a detailed plan of their accommodation.
-These individualized plans will be reviewed yearly or when a change has occurred to the employee’s needs or the Clinic’s ability to provide said accommodations.
-Accommodations will be made as is reasonably possible while ensuring the consistent operation of the Clinic by January 1, 2016.
+When advised by our employees, the Clinic develops accommodation plans for employees requiring such plans, including individualized emergency response plans.
+The Clinic includes the employee in the development of the plans while doing our upmost to maintain confidentiality.
+These individualized plans are reviewed yearly or when a change has occurred to the employee’s needs or the Clinic’s ability to provide said accommodations.

-The Clinic will provide training to all employees on Ontario’s accessibility laws and on the Human Rights Code as it relates to people with disabilities.
-Training of existing staff will be provided in a way that best suits the duties of the employees.
-All new hires will be trained during the orientation process.
+The Clinic provides training to all employees on Ontario’s accessibility laws and on the Human Rights Code as it relates to people with disabilities.
+All new hires are trained during the orientation process.
+Training of existing staff is provided when there are any changes to the Clinic’s accessibility plan and on a biannual basis.

 The Albany Medical Clinic is committed to fair and accessible employment practices.
 When requested, the Clinic will accommodate people with disabilities during the recruitment and assessment processes and when people are hired.
 We will let applicants know we will accommodate during the selection process.
 If accommodation is requested, we will consult with them and make adjustments that best suit their needs.
 We will notify successful applicants of our policies for accommodating employees with disabilities.

-The Albany Medical Clinic will take all reasonable steps to prevent or remove any other accessibility barriers as identified by the public or employees as required and requested.
+The Albany Medical Clinic takes all reasonable steps to prevent or remove any other accessibility barriers as identified by the public or employees as required and requested.
+When new construction or major renovations are planned, the Clinic considers accessibility standards for the design of public space.
+When purchasing new equipment, including self-service kiosks, the Clinic considers accessibility standards and strives to purchase accessible equipment where feasible.

 Feedback Process: